Orange to boost network investments to fuel recovery by 2018

-PARIS France's Orange will plough 15 billion euros (11 billion pounds) into upgrading networks until 2018 to differentiate itself from rivals in a price war in its domestic market.
+PARIS France's Orange will plow 15 billion euros ($15.9 billion) into upgrading networks until 2018 to differentiate itself from rivals in a price war in its domestic market.

 Orange, Europe's fifth-largest telecom operator by market value, also said that it would take until 2018 for its sales and core operating profit to exceed 2014 levels.

-The investment push, much of which will go into fibre broadband in France, follows similar moves by Deutsche Telekom and Britain's Vodafone, which leads the pack with its 19 billion pound, two-year investment plan dubbed Project Spring.
+The investment push, much of which will go into fiber broadband in France, follows similar moves by Deutsche Telekom and Britain's Vodafone, which leads the pack with its 19 billion pound ($28.1 billion), two-year investment plan dubbed Project Spring.

 "We want to clearly set ourselves apart from others by offering customers better connectivity," said Chief Executive Stephane Richard as he unveiled a 2020 strategy plan.